astronomer/docs/learn/airflow-isolated-environments.md

 ## Use Airflow context variables in isolated environments

 Some variables from the [Airflow context](airflow-context.md) can be passed to isolated environments, for example the `logical_date` of the DAG run.
-Due to compatibility issues, other objects from the context such as `ti` cannot be passed to isolated environments, see the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/latest/howto/operator/python.html#id1).
+Due to compatibility issues, other objects from the context such as `ti` cannot be passed to isolated environments.
+For more, see the [Airflow documentation](https://airflow.apache.org/docs/apache-airflow/latest/howto/operator/python.html#id1).

 <Tabs
     defaultValue="taskflow-epo"